2021.10.05

 Q: Please tell us about the preservation and restoration projects you have worked on since taking up your position at Kagoshima University.

-A: In 2016, we renovated the Kagoshima University Faculty of Engineering Department of Architecture Building (1972) [Photo 1].
-It looks new but is actually an old tiled building.
-The standard procedure is to remove the old facade tiles and install external insulation, but there was a voice within the department saying, "We want to keep the tiles," so we went for internal insulation.
-Since we couldn't spend too much money, we used high-quality, usable materials such as the on-site finished terrazzo and staircase handrails, and removed the ceiling materials in the drafting room and other areas to expose the building, making it a learning material for students.
-It's important to find the good parts and make use of them.
+A: In 2016, we renovated the Kagoshima University Faculty of Engineering, Department of Architecture Building (1972) [Photo 1].
+It looks new, but it's actually an old, tiled building.
+While the standard procedure would be to remove the old facade tiles and install external insulation, there was a voice within the department saying, "We want to keep the tiles," so we went with internal insulation.
+Since we couldn't spend too much money, we kept high-quality, usable materials, such as the on-site terrazzo and staircase handrails, and removed the ceiling materials in areas like the drafting room to expose them, making the building a useful learning resource for students.
+It's important to identify and utilize the positive aspects of a building.

 Q: What kind of architecture is "Before-Before Architectural Theory"?

-A: I call preservation and revitalization, which deliberately leaves old things as they are, "Before-Before," rather than "Before-After," as is commonly done with Renovation.
-The more I learn about old buildings, the more I appreciate the amazing design techniques.
+A: Rather than the "Before-After" approach commonly used in Renovation, I refer to preservation and restoration, which deliberately leaves old things as they are, as "Before-Before."
+The more I learn about old buildings, the more I appreciate the brilliance of their design techniques.
 That's why I coined the term.
-I think the idea of "preservation and revitalization" is effective not only for the restoration of old architecture, but also for new construction.
+I believe the idea of "preservation and restoration" is effective not only for restoring old buildings, but also for new constructions.

-Article 9 of the Venice Charter states that in the preservation and restoration of architecture, restoration based on speculation and designs that lie about the fact that something was there before are prohibited.
-In this respect, the DN Tower 21 (1995) in Yurakucho, which has been selected as a historical building in Tokyo, is questionable.
-The project was to preserve and restore the L-shaped Daiichi Seimei Building and the rectangular Norinchukin Bank Yurakucho Building that was built to fit into the recess of the building, while redeveloping it into a single block.
-However, an American architect dismantled and moved facade of the Norinchukin Bank Yurakucho Building and combined it with the Daiichi Seimei Building to create a single building.
-Moreover, the inside is completely new.
-This is often taken up as a topic in university classes, and when I discussed it with law students at a certain university, many of them concluded that "this violates the Venice Charter."
-Designing for preservation and restoration is very difficult, and requires a deep understanding of the surrounding environment and historical background at the time of construction, the design intent, and what materials were originally used.
-Renovation should not become destruction, as the British architect James Wyatt (1746-1813), known as "the Destroyer," did.
+Article 9 of the Venice Charter states that architectural preservation and restoration must not involve speculative restoration or false designs that suggest something was previously there.
+In this regard, the DN Tower 21 (1995) in Yurakucho, designated a Tokyo Historical Building, raises questions.
+The project aimed to preserve and restore the L-shaped Dai-ichi Life Building and the rectangular Norinchukin Bank Yurakucho Building that sat within its recess, while redeveloping the building into a single block.
+However, an American architect demolished and relocated facade of the Norinchukin Bank Yurakucho Building, combining it with the Dai-ichi Life Building to form a single building.
+Furthermore, the interior is entirely new.
+I often discuss this issue in my university classes, and when I discussed it with law students at a certain university, many of them concluded that it violates the Venice Charter.
+Preservation and restoration design is extremely difficult, requiring a deep understanding of the surrounding environment and historical context at the time of construction, the design intent, and the materials originally used.
+Renovation should not become destruction, as in the case of the British architect James Wyatt (1746-1813), known as "the Destroyer."

 Kagoshima University has an exchange with the University of Florence in Italy, and the graduation design presentations offered a glimpse of a perspective opposite to destructive renovation.
 I was also very interested in what kind of architecture students are studying in a country where new buildings are rarely constructed, but the graduation design drawings and models on display were very simple, and most of the presentation was devoted to explaining and analyzing the site.
 What I tell my students every day is, "What you see there is the site's 'present' appearance.
 It is the job of an architect to learn about events that have happened in the past, grasp the past, present, and future, and see what cannot be seen."